-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the pericovered by the annual report.
+179,223,247 Equity Shares.

-178,684,647 Equity Shares.

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes 🗆 No 🗹

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-Yes 🗆 No 🗹

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data file required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer $\Box$

-Accelerated filer $\Box$

-Non-accelerated filer 🗹

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-US GAAP International Financial Reporting Standards as issued by the International Accounting Standards Board Other

-If this is an annual report, indicate by check mark whether the registrant is a shell Company (as defined in Rule 12b-2 of the Exchange Act).

-Yes  No 🗹
+Yes □ No ☑ If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes □ No ☑ Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securiti Exchange Act of 1934 from their obligations under those Sections.
+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securiti Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file su reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically, if any, every Interactive Data file required to submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that t registrant was required to submit and post such files).
+Yes ☑ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer or emerging growth company.
+See definition of "large accelerated filer," and large "accelerated filer," and "emerging growth companing Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer ☐ Emerging growth company ☐ If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if t registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standar provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of t effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) the registered public accounting firm that prepared or issued its audit report. ☐ Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: US GAAP □ International Financial Reporting Standards as issued by the International Accounting Standards Board ☑ Other □ If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item t registrant has elected to follow: \Box Item 17 \Box Item 18 If this is an annual report, indicate by check mark whether the registrant is a shell Company (as defined in Rule 12b-2 of t Exchange Act).
+Yes □ No ☑